pragma-org/PDRs/PDR-0007-Licensing/README.md

 ### Questions

-- Which industry is PRAGMA targeting?
+- Which industry are projects under PRAGMA targeting?
 What are the preferred licenses?
 - What kind of philosophy do we want to carry?
 - Why do we need other permissive licenses, when ALv2 is already permissive?
 - How do we handle the legal overhead?